Tanq16/containerized-security-toolkit/docs/advanced/shortcuts.md

 - The first argument to the `start_cst` function will be the variant name
 - Command history is automatically copied on container start and stop to ensure persistence
 - SSH server is enabled with access to a random password stored in `$HOME/.cst-pw`
-- Additional parameters possible due to `${@:2}`, where you can specify arguments from second argument onwards
-- Additional arguments can be new port mappings or volume mounts, etc.
 - A default volume in `$HOME/docker_work` is already mounted for persistence

 ## Enhanced Access Functions